bigbluebutton/bigbluebutton.github.io/_posts/2017-03-06-webrtc-screen-share.md

 Restart the FreeSWITCH service `sudo service freeswitch restart`

-## Configure Akka Apps
+## Configure BBB-Web bigbluebutton.properties

-Verify that in `~/dev/bigbluebutton/akka-bbb-apps/src/main/resources/application.conf`
+Verify that in `~/dev/bigbluebutton/bigbluebutton-web/grails-app/conf/bigbluebutton.properties`

 ```
-red5 {
-    deskshareip="192.168.0.109"
-    deskshareapp="video-broadcast"
-}
+# The server where FS will publish as RTMP stream
+screenshareRtmpServer=[IP of your Red5 server]

+# The Red5 app that receives the published RTMP stream
+screenshareRtmpBroadcastApp=video-broadcast

+# The suffix of our verto screenshare conference.
+# Convention is {voiceConf}-SCREENSHARE
+screenshareConfSuffix=-SCREENSHARE
 ```

-we have `deskshareip` matching your IP address, if not-- make the change so that red5 will work correctly

 ## Disabling sound